 Teen suicide is a serious problem for families and youth.
-Taking one’s own life is the third leading cause of death for children, adolescents and young adults between ages 10 and 24, says the Centers for Disease Control and Prevention.
+Taking one’s own life is the second leading cause of death for children, adolescents and young adults between ages 10 and 24, says the Centers for Disease Control and Prevention.

 Many teens consider and attempt suicide each year, even though they do not die.
 Teens who are depressed or have other mental disorders are more likely to attempt suicide.
 It’s important for parents and other family members, peers and people who work with teens to recognize the signs of suicide and make sure that teens get help from psychologists and mental health professionals who specialize in teen suicide prevention.

 What are signs your teen might be considering suicide?

 Some teens are at higher risk for suicide, especially if they are depressed or use alcohol or drugs.
 Family history of suicide can increase risk as well.
 Teens who have experienced a recent stress or loss in their life might have trouble coping.

 Not every child who has an increased risk of suicide follows through.
 Having access to methods to commit suicide, such as firearms or drugs, increases risk more.
 The best prevention for suicide is to recognize warning signs and to seek help for your teen right away.
 Warning signs include:

 - Talking about wanting to die or committing suicide